How To Buy Carpet and Avoid Scams

 Another relatively new fiber on the market is called Sorona®, or Smartstrand®, and is a polymer made from corn.
 (Actually it was invented back in the 1940's) Invented by Dupont™, they claim this new fiber has great anti-stain properties and is very durable.

 Should you buy carpet made with this new fiber?
 If you want a carpet that resists stains, then perhaps you might want to consider buying this product.
 If you want your carpet to last as long as possible and still resists stains and cleans easily then I suggest you buy a carpet made from Nylon.

 Is Mohawk's Smartstrand a Polyester?

 Smartstrand by Mohawk is a little different than polyester as it is not quite as prone to matting down like Polyester or PET Polyester is.
-It is more durable than polyester, is stain resistant, is easy to clean and comes in many beautiful colors.
+It is a bit more durable than polyester, is stain resistant, is easy to clean, is very soft and comes in many beautiful colors.